avoidwork/tenso/README.md

 ```

 ## REST / Hypermedia
-Hypermedia is a prerequisite of REST, and is best described by the [Richard Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html).
+Hypermedia is a prerequisite of REST, and is best described by the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html).
 Tensō will automagically paginate Arrays of results, or parse Entity representations for keys that imply
 relationships, and create the appropriate Objects in the `link` Array, as well as the `Link` HTTP header.
 Object keys that match this pattern: `/_(guid|uuid|id|uri|url)$/` will be considered
 hypermedia links.